GabrielCarroll14/GabrielCarroll14.github.io/README.md

 Tech Stack

-            This portfolio website is built using HTML, CSS, and JavaScript.
+            This portfolio website is built using HTML, CSS, and JS.

 Contributing: